Glynllifon

-Glynllifon is the name of the old estate which belonged to the Barons Newborough, near the village of Llandwrog on the main A499 road between Pwllheli and Caernarfon in Gwynedd, Wales.
+Glynllifon is an old estate which belonged to the Barons Newborough, near the village of Llandwrog on the main A499 road between Pwllheli and Caernarfon in Gwynedd, Wales.
 The original mansion was until recently a privately owned hotel.

 Parc Glynllifon

-The greater part of the original park, Parc Glynllifon, now includes Coleg Meirion-Dwyfor's agricultural college, craft workshops and many educational facilities.
+The greater part of the original park, Parc Glynllifon, now includes Coleg Glynllifon agricultural college, craft workshops and many educational facilities.
 There are also a cafe and maze at the entrance, and exhibits such as an 1854 De Winton horizontal stationary steam engine and Cornish boiler, which were restored by Fred Dibnah, can be seen.
 Many fairs are held in Glynllifon Park car park, especially steam and craft fairs.

 The park is open to the public and includes gardens of historical and scientific importance; they have been designated Historical Garden (Grade I) status as well as a Site of Special Scientific Interest by Cadw and the Countryside Council for Wales.

 Glynllifon is also a designated Special Area of Conservation under Annex II by the Joint Nature Conservation Committee.
 It is home to the Lesser horseshoe bat, Rhinolophus hipposideros.
 This 189.27 hectare site is both a maternity and hibernation site for about 6% of the UK population.

+Fort Williamsburg

+The park contains a small fort dating from the 18th century.